Live The Adventure!

 You may have heard of "murder-mystery" weekends or cruises; these are only one kind of live action role playing.
 Military war games, believe it or not, are another.
 Live action role playing, therefore, comes in many varieties; it can be strictly entertainment, or it can be used as a tool for training, therapy, or any number of other purposes.
 Fantasy Quest (also known as "FQ") is a live action role playing game with a medieval fantasy setting, where swordplay and sorcery are possible, and fame and fortune await you!

 We are based in central Connecticut, USA, at Camp Asto Wamah in the town of Columbia, just under half an hour east of Hartford.
 This is site where the majority of Fantasy Quest events are operated.
 In-game, the Camp is known as the Burgh of New Stonewatch.

 Who can play Fantasy Quest?

 Essentially, anyone!
 We do not discriminate on the basis of sex, race, disability, religion, or anything else.
 There is, however, an age requirement: you must be at least 16 years of age to participate (under 18 years requires written parental consent).
+Player & staff ages have ranged from 16 to 60+.
 Also, be aware that this can be a fairly physical activity.